Exclusive-Boeing plans new 737 MAX output jump in late-2022, sources say

 That comes as demand for medium-haul jets such as the 737 MAX and competing Airbus A320neo begins to recover from the effects of the COVID-19 pandemic, boosted by widespread vaccinations, especially in the busy U.S. domestic market.

-However, several U.S. and European suppliers view the production plans of both planemakers as optimistic, saying that concerns remain over the health of the global aerospace supply chain.
+However, several U.S. and European suppliers view output plans of both planemakers as optimistic, saying that concerns remain over the health of the global aerospace supply chain.

+Boeing’s efforts to restore production are also tied to the pace at which it offloads an inventory of parked airplanes that swelled during the nearly two years the MAX was grounded.

+The published target of 31 a month has already slipped from late 2021 to early 2022.

+Airbus plans to raise output from 40 to 45 airplanes a month by end-2021.
+Reuters reported last week it had asked suppliers to prepare for 53 a month by end-2022.

+Output of larger long-haul jets remains depressed by a business travel slump and is not expected to recover soon.

-Reporting by Eric M. Johnson in Seattle and Tim Hepher in ParisAdditional reporting by Tracy Rucinski in ChicagoEditing by David Goodman
+Reporting by Eric M. Johnson in Seattle and Tim Hepher in Paris, additional reporting by Tracy Rucinski in ChicagoEditing by David Goodman and Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.